The Time Machine: Academic publications

 A further resurgence in scholarship came around the time of the novella's centenary in 1995, and a major outcome of this was the 1995 conference and substantial anthology of academic papers, which was collected in print as H.G.
-Wells’s Perennial Time Machine.
+Wells's Perennial Time Machine.
 This publication then allowed the development of a guide-book for academic study at Master's and Ph.D. level: H.G.
 Wells's The Time Machine: A Reference Guide.

 The scholarly journal The Wellsian has published around twenty articles on The Time Machine, and a U.S. academic journal The Undying Fire, devoted to H.G.
 Wells studies, has published three articles since its inception in 2002.

 Subtext of the names Eloi and Morlock

-The name Eloi is the Hebrew plural for Elohim, or lesser gods, in the Old Testament.
+According to Leon Stover in his book The Time Machine: An invention, the name Eloi is the Hebrew plural for Elohim, or lesser gods, in the Old Testament.
+However, this derivation is unlikely as the word 'Elohim' is already in the plural, with the singular being 'eloah'.

 Wells's source for the name Morlock is less clear.
 It may refer to the Canaanite god Moloch associated with child sacrifice.
 The name Morlock may also be a play on mollocks – what miners might call themselves – or a Scots word for rubbish, or a reference to the Morlacchi community in Dalmatia.